Supplementary data: Ontario

 Topic: Increasing access to supportive care services

-Title of image: Percentage of patients with cancer in rural/remote areas who received palliative care or psychosocial oncology services in 2019
+Title of image: Percentage of patients with cancer in rural/remote areas who received palliative care or psychosocial oncology services

 Note: Palliative care and psychosocial service utilization in rural/remote areas was comparable to that of urban areas.